+Sidehill Farm Yogurt is certified organic by Baystate Organic Certifiers, but that is the short version of a longer answer.
 For a long time, we joked that we would never certify the food we produce because the National Organic Program isn‘t strict enough to acknowledge how we farm.
 More seriously, we believe that farming organically is a management decision; but certifying organic is a marketing decision.
 We are blessed with local customers who enjoy our food and know us by name and face.
 They know they are welcome to stop by the farm anytime, and observe our management practices.
 They have given us one of the most precious things a farm can earn from it‘s customers: their trust.

 But now that we have grown, and sell our yogurt all over the state of Massachusetts, we find that we have no longer met most of our customers face-to-face.
 Food labeling is confusing and complicated, and it is hard to know what to believe, and who to trust.
-For that reason, all of the land that we manage for the dairy is certified organic.
+For that reason, we have chosen to certify organic.
+All of the land that we manage for the dairy is certified organic.
 Everything that the cows eat is certified organic - meaning they graze exclusively on organic pastures during the growing season, and eat certified organic hay and baleage (those giant marshmallow bales) in the winter.
 We also feed a small amount of organic grain as a treat at milking time.
 If a cow has health issues, she is treated with herbal and homeopathic remedies, and a lot of TLC, and we find the girls respond best to those treatments.

 Pasture is so much at the heart of Sidehill Farm Dairy that we often think of ourselves primarily as grass farmers.
 We work with the cows to manage the growth of the pastures.
 The pastures provide a balanced diet for the cows, which then provide us with milk high in Omega-3's and CLA.
 At the same time, the grass is actually building soil.
 How?
 After each grazing, the plants shed some older root material, before putting on a new flush of growth in both their tops and roots.
 The discarded roots (and manure!) become a food source for earthworms, insects, nematodes, and a great diversity of bacteria, which digest it into rich new soil, ready for use by the plants.
 This process requires no tilling or mechanical harvesting, and therefore requires no fossil fuels and results in no runoff or waste of any sort.
 It is powered by the sun and rain and millions of mouths, eating their way around the carbon cycle.